All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 • Eureka Kikuyu Premium VG is grown in Victoria to handle local climate conditions.

-• Sir Grange boasts a fine leaf blade, and is highly tolerant to shade.
+• Sir Grange boasts a fine leaf blade and is highly tolerant to shade.

-Drop into our Hoppers Crossing nursery and let our expert horticulturists and landscapers can help you choose the best turf for your situation.
+Drop into our Hoppers Crossing nursery and let our expert horticulturists and landscapers help you choose the best turf for your situation.

 2. Plan and prepare your garden for lawn

-• Does area the get enough sun?
+• Does the area get enough sun?

 • Is there adequate drainage?